-Based upon reports made to it, the Audit Committee monitors the adequacy and the effectiveness of the internal control system and reports to the Governing Body.
-The Audit Committee also advises the Governing Body on the appointment of internal, regularity and financial statements auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Governing Body.
+Based upon reports made to it, the Audit Committee monitors the adequacy and the effectiveness of the internal control system and anti-fraud culture and reports to the Governing Body.
+The Audit Committee also advises the Governing Body on the performance and appointment of internal, regularity and financial statements auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Governing Body.